nazmul-nhb/nhb-toolbox-docs/docs/utilities/form/createFormData.md

 ## createFormData

-A utility function that converts JavaScript objects into FormData with extensive configuration options for handling nested structures, file uploads, and data transformations.
+A utility function that converts JavaScript objects into FormData with extensive configuration options for handling nested structures, files, and data transformations.

 ### Function Signature